-Keep from getting sick at holidays
+How to keep from getting sick during the holidays

 For those rushing out the door on the way to Grandma’s house for the holiday, here’s the most important safe-travel tip we can offer.
 In three words: